• Skip to primary navigation

 Quick and easy dairy free chocolate bark recipe - make this coconut oil chocolate in minutes - fun cooking project for kids - vegan gluten free no refined sugar

 The secret ingredient for making this chocolate is coconut oil, something that has truly revolutionised my chocolate eating life!
 It's becoming ever easier to find - as well as in health food shops you can now usually find coconut oil in most big supermarkets too.
-Coconut oil is apparently the latest super food, seemingly curing almost everything under the sun if the internet is to believed, but whilst I can't offer any expertise on its much touted health benefits, I can tell you that it definitely tastes good!

 This chocolate bark recipe is completely dairy free, gluten free and free from refined sugar, so healthier than standard shop bought chocolate at least.
 It's also a great one to make with children - there's a lot of pride to be found in making their own chocolate from scratch.